typhonjs-fvtt-lib/test-multiple-issue/README.md

 runtime.

-- As the library module releases new versions duplicates of the entire shared runtime need to be stored in perpetuity.
+- As the library module releases new versions duplicates of the entire shared runtime need to be stored in perpetuity as while Foundry VTT has a package manager it is not robust like NPM where multiple versions of the same package can be installed.
+Versioning in the shared library will require storing all versions in separate folders as time marches onward.
 This is very inconvenient during initial build out of the expanded component library and extra resources that eventually will be added over the next 3-6 months.
 IE my plan was to start versioning the shared runtime when it hits `1.0.0` and not out of the gate while more development occurs.
 I plan to include Svelte Cubed / Three.js and a PixiJS Svelte library as well; Foundry uses PixiJS for the main game canvas.